niiquaye70/Mapping-New-Build-Gentrification-with-Machine-Learning/README.md

 # Developing a machine learning model to map new-build gentrification: A mixed-methods approach
-This repository accompaniees the paper:
+This repository accompanies the paper:

 **"Developing a machine learning model to map new-build gentrification: A mixed-methods approach"**